 As though in this corrupted nature

-From thorns like these one grapes could harvest.
+From thorns like these could grapes be gathered.

 A wolf would make the purest wool his cover,